Iron Cove Bridge: Bridge duplication

 In April 2009, the NSW Government approved plans to construct a second bridge over Iron Cove as part of the Inner West Busway along Victoria Road.

-During the proposal phase there were strong protests against the duplicate bridge being built from local residents as well as both local area councils of the City of Canada Bay (Drummoyne side) and Leichhardt (Rozelle side).
-Local residents within both Drummoyne and Rozelle formed the Victoria Road Community and organised public demonstrations, the last of which on 29 March 2009 attracted over 3000 protest marchers.
+During the proposal phase there were strong protests by local residents as well as both local area councils of the City of Canada Bay (Drummoyne side) and Leichhardt (Rozelle side).
+Local residents within both Drummoyne and Rozelle formed the Victoria Road Community against the duplicate bridge being built, and organised public demonstrations were held, the last of which on 29 March 2009 attracted over 3000 protest marchers.
 Opposition to the new bridge was based on independent evaluations concluding that there would be only slight improvements to traffic congestion citybound on Victoria Road during peak hour while local congestion would worsen.
 Additionally, parkland on both sides of the new bridge would be reduced and independent environmental studies showed the local environment detrimentally impacted by the new bridge construction.

 Work on the duplicate bridge commenced in July 2009 and the bridge was opened to traffic late on 28 January 2011.
 The new bridge was constructed on the western side of the 1955 bridge and carries three westbound traffic lanes with one lane designated as a morning peak bus lane.
 There is also a 4.3 m grade-separated shared pedestrian footpath and cycleway on the western side of the new bridge which connects to both The Bay Run and Victoria Road.
 The 1955 bridge now carries three citybound traffic lanes and a 24-hour bus lane.
 The additional lane of the 1955 bridge outside the bridge supports was closed and is now only used for maintenance reasons.